voxmenthe/omem/README.md

 }
 ```

+The JSON field named `provenance` holds the source label described above.

-Application strictly checks the version, scope, checkpoint, item budget, kinds,
+OMem checks the version, scope, note count, item limit, kinds, standing, source
-standing, provenance, text length, and source citations.
-Each generation is an
+labels, text length, and raw note IDs.
+Every accepted result gets its own JSON
-immutable JSON file.
-Only `dreams/current.json` is atomically replaced; older
+file.
+The small `dreams/current.json` file selects which result is current.
+OMem
+replaces that file in one operation and keeps older results.

-generations remain.
-Equal content within one prompt version is idempotent; an
+Sending the same content twice for one prompt version is safe and makes no extra
-older checkpoint or prompt version is stale; different content for the same
+change.
+OMem marks a request as `stale` when it uses an older set of raw notes or
+an older prompt version.
+It marks a result as a `conflict` when the same raw-note
-checkpoint and prompt version conflicts.
-A newer supported prompt version may
+snapshot and prompt version already have different content.
+A newer supported
+prompt version can rebuild a dream from the same notes.
+A failed apply leaves
-refresh the same raw checkpoint.
-Any failure leaves the pointer unchanged and
+the current pointer unchanged and reports the failure in the command output and
-is visible in command output/status.
-Raw notes written after `T` remain a
+`memory status`.
+Raw notes saved after `T` stay in a separate, clearly labeled
-separately labeled delta.
+group.

-Dreaming always rebuilds from raw notes, never from a prior dream or summary
+Every dream starts from raw notes.
+It never uses an earlier dream or tree
-tree.
-Prompt version 2 asks for the smallest decision-useful current set,
+summary as input.
+Prompt version 2 asks for the smallest useful set of current
-merges related sources, lets later corrections supersede earlier claims, and
+information.
+It combines related notes, follows later corrections, and leaves
-omits one-off, obsolete, or cheaply recoverable detail.
-The item budget is a
+out old or easy-to-find details.
+The item limit is a maximum.
+OMem refuses a
-ceiling rather than a target or source-coverage requirement.
-The MVP refuses
-snapshots over 256 raw notes without changing the current dream; scaling beyond
+snapshot with more than 256 raw notes and keeps the current dream unchanged.
-that bound is an explicit architecture decision.
-A dream becomes due after
+Supporting larger snapshots needs a separate design decision.
+A new dream is
+due after eight notes have been saved since the last snapshot.
+Refresh sooner
-eight post-checkpoint notes.
-A note that explicitly corrects a current dreamed
+when a new note directly corrects a current dream item.
-claim calls for an early handoff refresh even below that threshold.

 ## Storage and failure boundaries